 In ancient China, Daoist scholars and mystics developed a profound understanding of life based on intimate observations of nature.
-They perceived that everything in the Universe comes out of ”space”, the unnamable, which they name the Dao.
-This unnamable, manifests on the earth as the dual principles of Yin and Yang, i.e., heaven and earth, day and night, masculine and feminine energies.
+They perceived that everything in the Universe comes out of ”space”, the unnameable, which they name the Dao.
+This unnameable manifests on the earth as the dual principles of Yin and Yang, i.e., heaven and earth, day and night, masculine and feminine energies.
 Finding whats "Just Right For You" is the art of Feng Shui and Design.
 What calms your nervous system so you feel nourished and rested as well as Inspired by your home.
 Balance the Ying and Yang components of your home . . .

-The Yin (passive energy) is the energy of relaxation, stillness, serenity and inward movement…… as expressed in soft music, the sound of a water fountain and soothing art images, and the soft fur of a kitty, etc.
+The Yin (passive energy) is the energy of relaxation, stillness, serenity, and inward movement… as expressed in soft music, the sound of a water fountain and soothing art images, the soft fur of a kitty, etc.

-The Yang (more active energy) can be associated with more assertive movements, such as the fiery directness of the Sun: the aggressive speed of racing cars, the hard solid surface of a mountain, the focused energy of a laser beam.
+The Yang (more active energy) can be associated with more assertive movements, such as the fiery directness of the Sun, the aggressive speed of racing cars, the hard solid surface of a mountain, the focused energy of a laser beam, etc.

-Finding the perfect balance of these contrasting energies (Yin an Yang) can create a tranquil, balanced feeling in the environment, especially when coupled with the balancing of the Five elements.
+Finding the perfect balance of these contrasting energies (Yin and Yang) can create a tranquil, balanced feeling in the environment, especially when coupled with the balancing of the Five elements.

 The Yin and Yang balance of a room can change by day and night, depending on the quality and quantity of light, and the reflective surfaces of objects.
 Watch how a room changes with the day and evening, and balance accordingly if you wish.